 In Q1, Wish smashed estimates, posting revenues of $772 million, up 75% year-over-year (YoY).
 However, these results represented an increase in its net losses to $128 million in Q1, compared to only $66 million in the year-ago period.

 Notably, its ProductBoost revenue also jumped 14% YoY in Q1 while logistics revenue was up a staggering 338% YoY.

 While investors will be hoping for another revenue beat, a reduction in net losses would also be great news.

 For the second quarter, Wish is expected to report a net loss of $0.10 per share.
 Wall Street also expects it to bring in revenues of $722 million, which is significantly below the $772 million it posted in Q1.
 Meanwhile, Wish has estimated sales of between $715 to $730 million, which would account to a 2% to 4% YoY rise.

 Wish has previously already warned investors that it is cautiously looking at 2021 due to the new coronavirus variant spreading pandemic which might put pressure on the number of cash shoppers have to spend if the economy slows.
 Even e-commerce leader, Amazon, noticed a slowdown in growth in online shopping as pandemic restrictions faded.
 However, as we are all aware e-commerce is here to stay and this won’t change even if stay-at-home trends fade.

 On the call, shareholders will also be keen to hear how Wish’s newer initiatives, including Wish Local, are performing.

 Instead of investing in risky companies, use MyWallSt’s shortlist of market-beating stocks to accumulate long-term wealth.
-Simply click here for a free trial today.
+Simply click here for free access today.

 Content Writer at MyWallSt